azadbolour/boardgame/haskell-server/README.md

 # Haskell Server

-This sub-project includes an implementartion of the game server in Haskell.
 The game server exposes a game API, and uses a game end point to listen for client requests used in playing the board game.

 ## Game API